 The House of the Devil (2009)

 Ti West knows a thing or two about the horror genre.
 That is if the American filmmaker’s spooky third feature is anything to go by.
 Where many would look to break out into a blood-soaked sprint before they’ve learnt to walk, The House of the Devil is quite content to crawl well into the final stretch of its 95-minute run time.

-At a time when the guts’n’gore of the torture porn boom was being splattered across every inch of the genre, West’s brazen patience-over-excess approach towards the story of a college student who takes a babysitting job at a creaky old Victorian house is commendable in and of itself.
+At a time when the guts’n’gore of the torture porn boom was being splattered across every inch of the genre, West’s brazen patience-over-excess approach towards the story of a college student who takes a babysitting job at a creaky old 19th Century house is commendable in and of itself.
 When the pace suddenly quickens during its chaotic climax, it feels totally undue and yet entirely justified.

 But even more impressive than West’s understanding of the power of suggestion—just what dark secret is the place’s shady owners concealing?—is his enjoyably meticulous attention to detail in what is, above all else, a love letter to the classic slasher films of the early ‘80s.
 Between the grainy, retro visual style, the cranked-up Walkman, and the implausibly long landline phone cord, one will do well to remember that the film actually came out in 2009.

 Goodnight Mommy (2014)

 Creaky floorboards.
 Ropey phone signal.
 The elderly.
 Just a handful of indicators that, in a horror film, shit is most certainly about to hit the fan.